LARGE RC HELICOPTERS

 • Fairly easy to work on.

-• Very educational.
-People learn a lot with this size of helicopter from both a mechanical and electronic standpoint that will help them with larger helicopters.
+• Because most are kits, people learn a lot with this size of helicopter from both a mechanical and electronic standpoint that will help them with larger helicopters.
 It has been my experience for example, that most people who can confidently work on, fly, and maintain a heli of this size; are then well prepared and can successfully progress to any of the larger sizes armed with a solid skill base and understanding.

 • Higher quality parts last longer as do the helicopters.